 When we eat healthy foods, we feel good, have lots of energy, and we’re generally happier people.

 It’s possible to eat healthy, filling meals on a budget.
-Eating healthy on a budget is quite easy when you have the right items in the kitchen.

 1. In Season Produce (fruits and vegetables)